RafaMMas/IberianFishHSMs/README.md

 the package includes further sets of HSCs and Fuzzy Rule-Based Systems (FRBSs) (Zadeh 1965; Takagi and Sugeno 1985), which were developed from both the literature and expert knowledge collected through online surveys.
-The authors extend their gratitude to the respondents for their valuable contributions.
-The package also provides functions for evaluating microhabitat suitability based on hydraulic simulations, as well as tools for visualizing modelled microhabitat preferences and suitability.
-A detailed example showcasing the package’s capabilities is included in the manual.
-In total, the package comprises 797 microhabitat suitability models, covering 43 species across up to 4 size classes (Large, Medium, Small, Very Small) and spawning/nesting suitability (available for brown trout Salmo trutta and Atlantic salmon Salmo salar).
-The development of these microhabitat suitability models leverages the functions and features of the following packages:
+The authors express their gratitude to the respondents for their valuable contributions.
+The package also provides functions for evaluating the microhabitat suitability based on hydraulic simulations, as well as tools for visualizing the modelled microhabitat preferences and suitability.
+A detailed example showcasing the package’s capabilities is included in the following manual.
+In total, the package comprises 797 microhabitat suitability models, covering 43 species across up to 4 size classes (Large, Medium, Small, Very Small) and spawning/nesting suitability (available for brown trout *Salmo trutta* and Atlantic salmon *Salmo salar*).
+The development of these microhabitat suitability models leverage the functions and features of the following packages:

 </div>